cloudkraftwerk/cloudkraftwerk.github.io/team.md

 title: Who we are?
 ---

-We are a team of digital native engineers, computer scientists and energy trading experts on a mission to build a more secure, stable and sustainable energy system with cloud-native IoT technologies.
+We are a team of passionate engineers, computer scientists and energy trading experts on a mission to build a more secure, stable and sustainable energy system with cloud-native IoT technologies.

 # Our Values